fortran-lang/stdlib/src/stdlib_experimental_quadrature.md

 Given an array of abscissas `x`, computes the array of weights `w` such that if `y` represented function values tabulated at `x`, then `sum(w*y)` produces a Simpson's rule approximation to the integral.

-Simpson's rule is defined for odd-length arrays only.
-For even-length arrays, an optional argument `even` may be used to specify at which index to replace Simpson's rule with Simpson's 3/8 rule.
-The 3/8 rule will be used for the array section `x(even:even+4)` and the ordinary Simpon's rule will be used elsewhere.
+Simpson's ordinary ("1/3") rule is used for odd-length arrays.
+For even-length arrays, Simpson's 3/8 rule is also utilized in a way that depends on the value of `even`.
+If `even` is negative (positive), the 3/8 rule is used at the beginning (end) of the array and the 1/3 rule used elsewhere.
+If `even` is zero or not present, the result is as if the 3/8 rule were first used at the beginning of the array, then at the end of the array, and then these two results were averaged.

 ### Syntax